Jacob De Ghein Engraving with the profile of a 17th century soldier

 The sheet of paper with a watermark measures mm.
 355 x 230, is in good condition, and is packaged in an ivory-colored cardboard box.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo styles of Classicism, Renaissance, and Baroque.

 Beautiful Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+The next style is Baroque, derived from the Portuguese word barocco – meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the past era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.

-The most important aspect of stylish antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as the market is filled with many counterfeits.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
-We have art appraisers, historians, and experts from around the world at your disposal.
+The most important aspect of vintage antique furniture is originality.
+This is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
+Luxury Products provides a certificate confirming the product's compliance with its actual description and photographs.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details